 Frequently Asked Questions About Things To Do In Chitkul

-A. As mentioned earlier, one can travel from various parts of the world to the nearest Airports available at Delhi, Shimla, and Chandigarh and from there on travel to Chitkul by various other means of transport.
-Of course, to travel to these airports will take time according to how far you are from the place.
+As mentioned earlier, one can travel from various parts of the world to the nearest Airports available at Delhi, Shimla, and Chandigarh and from there on travel to Chitkul by various other means of transport.
+Of course, travel to these airports will take time according to how far you are from the place.
 However, once you reach Chandigarh, it can take up to 3 days to reach Chitkul depending on how fast you reach your destination.

 People Also Read: